ros-industrial/rep/rep-ixxxx.rst

 ========

-This REP documents Simple Message message type identifiers that are part of the official protocol specification, and are supported by the generic clients in the ``simple_message`` package.
-It does not describe the message structures themselves.
-Driver authors may treat this document as the normative reference for assigned message type identifiers.
+This REP documents Simple Message message type identifiers that are part of the official protocol specification.
+Both the standard set -- supported by the generic clients in the ``simple_message` package -- as well as the vendor specific messages are listed.
+It further describes procedures for requesting assignment of new identifiers and for keeping this document up-to-date.

+Driver authors may treat this document as the normative reference for assigned message type identifiers within the Simple Message protocol.

 Motivation